MrZouu/Air_traffic_control_simulation/README.md

 ***Project date : 2022***

 ##  Description
-This simulator allows you to follow the flights and ground stations of a number of aircraft and to to confront the problems of air traffic control.
-It will put into practice some algorithms of graph theory in order to bring a solution to this task.
+This simulator lets you follow the flights and airports of a number of aircraft, and confront the problems of air traffic control.

+It applies a range of graph theory algorithms to provide a solution to this task.

 <p align="center">
 	<img src="images/air_traffic.jpg" width="600">